SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 The best classification accuracy on the *validation set* was **76.7**, only slightly higher than **75.3%** we saw for the baseline network.

-Accuracy on the *test set* was **76%**, also slightly higher than the **74.7%** test set accuracy from the baseline model, and not as good as the **81%** accuracy from the Dropout model.
+Accuracy on the *test set* was **76%**, also slightly higher than the **74.7%** test set accuracy from the baseline model, and not as good as the **80%** accuracy from the Dropout model.

 The Learning Rate Reducer kicked in first at epoch 18.
 After which the model slowly improved to find its best validation accuracy at epoch 28.
 So, the reduction in learning might have helped the model find a more accurate fit.
 The learning rate changed again at epochs 32, 36, 40, 44, and 48, with no further improvement to the model's performance.

 Instead of overfitting, the model is now *underfitting,* as evidenced by the higher validation accuracy and lower validation loss, compared to the those metrics on the training set.
 This is likely due to the combination of both Dropout and Image Augmentation used in this model.

-In future iterations, I will scale down the Dropout and Image Augmentation to try to get a better convergence of Test and Training Accuracy.
-Because the Learning Rate Reduction helped only after its first reduction, I will also lengthen the patience parameter in future models.
+In future iterations, I will scale down the Dropout and Image Augmentation to try to get a better convergence of test and training accuracy.
+Because the learning rate reduction helped only after its first reduction, I will also lengthen the patience parameter in future models.

 ___
 # Network Architecture  <a name="network-architecture"></a>